DIMO-Network/device-data-api/README.md

 Run migrations:
 `go run ./cmd/device-data-api migrate`

+### Microservice dependencies

+This project depends on other microservices:
+- devices-api
+- device-definitions-api
+- users-api
+- dex-roles-rights

+To run it locally best bet is https://github.com/DIMO-Network/cluster-local

 ### Authenticating

 One of the variables set in `settings.yaml` is `JWT_KEY_SET_URL`.
 By default this is set to `http://127.0.0.1:5556/dex/keys`.
 To make use of this, clone the DIMO Dex fork: